-2.3.1 Impact of Energy Use Globally
+2.4 Impact of Energy Use Globally

-Since most of the world still uses non - renewable energy from mainly fossil fuels, these have a lot of negative impacts on the earth.
+Since most of the world still uses non - renewable energy from mainly fossil fuels, there are lot of negative impacts on the earth.
 Some these impacts are:

-2.3.2 Global Warming and Sea Level Rise
+2.5 Global Warming and Sea Level Rise

 Greenhouse gases (including CO2, water vapor and aerosols) are found in the atmosphere above the surface of the Earth.
-Their job is to trap the sun's heat that is reflected off the Earth.
+Their job is to trap the sun's heat that is reflected off the Earth from the Sun.
 You have probably experienced the greenhouse effect while sitting in your house on a sunny day.
 The glass window louvers let in light but keep heat from escaping.
 Imagine if you closed all the windows and doors and sat inside your house on a very hot day.
 You will become very hot.
 If you stay, there all day you will become dizzy and sick.
 This is what happens when we use fossil fuels.
 These fuels release gases which prevent the heat from escaping the earth - and we all get hotter each year.

-FIGURE 20: Industrial emissions contain greenhouse gases
+FIGURE 16: Industrial emissions contain greenhouse gases

 Now imagine if in that hot house with windows closed, we had a block of ice on a table - what will happen to the ice?
 Yes, correct - the ice will melt and spill on the floor.
 When we burn fossil fuels, we release gases called greenhouse gases which act like thick curtains and windows.
-Similarly, the ice caps at the north and south poles of the earth are melting due to higher temperatures and this means more and more water gets into the sea.
+Similarly, the ice at the north and south poles of the earth are melting due to higher temperatures and this means more and more water gets into the sea.
 This increases the sea levels on our island coasts and even floods villages at high tides.
-It also ruins crops by pushing salty water inland causing an increase in soil salinity that kills crops.
+It also ruins crops by pushing salty water inland.